Style Sheet

 SJ 5 = The Selected Journals of L.M.
 Montgomery: Volume 5.
 1935–1942

-Note: For ease of movement between the selected and complete journals, in all endnotes, please include the date in your citation.
+Note: For ease of movement between the selected and complete journals, in all endnotes, please include the date in your text or in parentheses.
 For example, a reference from page 32 of CJ 5 would be referenced as Montgomery, CJ 5 (10 May 1922): 32.

 Reminder: Unless discussing The Selected Journals, for journal entries up to 1933, whenever possible, please refer to The Complete Journals rather than The Selected Journals.